dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Terminal color customization

+This is outdated and I'm going to improve it eventually.

 <details>
   Below are the suggested overrides for the terminal colors, put them into your <code>settings.json</code> file.